 There’s great debate on how often you should replace your running shoes (or after X amount of kilometres), and lot of it comes down to how often and far you are running.
 Remember that with regular use, all those miles you are pounding the pavement with, will slowly wear out and break down the materials in the running shoes, that give you all that great support and cushioning.

 Have a look at what you are wearing at the moment.
 Check to see how worn the soles are, how much of the tread has been worn away?

 Are your feet starting to feel less comfortable in the shoes or have any new aches or pains started to develop?

 Maybe it’s time to head down to your local specialised running store for a proper fitting and a fresh pair of shoes!
 One piece of advice I give all my patients is that you want to be walking out of that store with the most comfortable pair of shoes, even if that means trying on half a dozen pairs to get it right!

-When external factors such as training errors and footwear have been addressed, and there’s still a problem, then maybe it’s your biomechanics (how your body is structured and functions).
+When external factors such as training errors and footwear have been addressed, and there’s still a problem, then maybe it’s your biomechanics (how your Healthy Body is structured and functions).

 Common running injuries that can occur include: achilles tendonitis, plantar fasciitis / heel pain, patellofemoralpain syndrome “runner’s knee”, iliotibial band (ITB) syndrome, stress fractures, bursitis, sesamoiditis, medial tibial stress syndrome “shin splits”, just to name a few.